Frequently Asked Questions

 ICSA was incorporated in Fall 2019 as a non-profit membership association for motor carriers whose primary goal is to improve highway safety through engaging single-truck operators and small fleets in this mission.

 ICSA’s dues are based on the number of trucks a carrier operates.
-For carriers operating a single truck, the annual dues are $100.
-Carriers operating more than one truck pay $100 for the first truck and $25 for each additional truck, up to a cap of $500 annually.
-No member, regardless of fleet size, pays more than $500 for annual membership.
+For carriers operating a single truck, the monthly dues are $10.
+Carriers operating more than one truck pay $10 per month for the first truck and $2 per month for each additional truck, up to a cap of $44 monthly.
+No member, regardless of fleet size, pays more than $44 for monthly membership.

 Any carrier can become a member of ICSA and qualify for access the discounted truck insurance by meeting certain safety and data requirements.
 These members agree to: